aditya-shrivastavv/RapidChat/README.md

 - `tailwind.config.js` -- contains the Tailwind CSS configuration for the project.
 - `tsconfig.json` -- contains the TypeScript configuration for the project.

-## Source Code Structure 📝

-The source code is structured under the `src` directory.
-The complete structure is defined in a separate README file under the `src` directory.
-Check out the [source code structure](./src/) for more details.
-For detailed documentation about every component, checkout [src/app](./src/app/) and [src/components](./src/components/)

 ## How realtime features are implemented? 🤔

 - To implement the realtime features, we are using [Pusher Channels](https://pusher.com/docs/channels/getting_started/javascript/?ref=docs-index).